 The Second Worst Thing Ever is to not have a black chicken to follow around.
 I’m not even sure what that’s about; it’s just that they’ve latched onto “black chicken” as their savior.
 There are three of them in the flock, and the guineas get incredibly distressed if they can’t find one to follow around.
 It’s a mystery.

 They haven’t been all bad, though.
-They eliminated an infestation of Japanese Beetles in the corn patch, have eliminated poultry losses to aerial predators, and the one that Sid the Wonder Dog killed when it decided to play in the dog fence was freakin delicious.
+They eliminated an infestation of Japanese Beetles in the corn patch (we have forgotten about Franklin Pest Control Inc for a while as they used to deal with beetles before), have eliminated poultry losses to aerial predators, and the one that Sid the Wonder Dog killed when it decided to play in the dog fence was freakin delicious.
 At this point I’m severely tempted to buy a batch of French Guineas, which have been bred for meat production, to stick in the freezer in lieu of spare roosters.

 Thanks to the Pest Control Company – Hubert Moore Exterminator for providing their knowledge for this post.